Every year, on January 1, I sit down at my desk and make a list. I’m a lover of lists. Stuff like…

 Business:

-1. Tidy up the website and our brand.
+.
 I love our brand, but I feel like the look of it is a bit outdated.
 In the next few months I hope to spruce things up with a fresh look, while keeping the main components of the brand.

 2. Book 25 weddings for me and 15 for Rachel.
 Yup, I said it!
 And if we do, ti will be out biggest year yet.
 Luckily we are already halfway there!